 - Grass-fed beef has much more vitamin K2.
 Vitamin K2 is important for heart health and bone health: it helps get calcium into your bones (where it belongs) and not into your arteries (where it causes plaque and heart attacks).

 - Grass-fed beef has more antioxidants, especially vitamin E.

 Grain-fed meat is unsustainable on water supply.
 It starts with the fields where we grow the corn that feeds the grain-fed cows: this kind of intensive farming depletes the soil of nutrients.
 We’re destroying the only place we have to grow our food.
-So we dump fertiliser on it…but the fertiliser runs off into our lakes and rivers, makes the water unsafe to drink, and damages the habitat of the fish.
+So we dump fertilizer on it…but the fertilizer runs off into our lakes and rivers, makes the water unsafe to drink, and damages the habitat of the fish.

 The actual farms where grain-fed cows are even more destructive.
 They live in huge, filthy barns with all the cows cooped up in such a small space, these barns end up with a lot of manure to deal with, often manure full of antibiotic-resistant “superbugs.”
 And that manure is constantly spilling out into the water supply.
 This contaminates water and makes it unsafe for the cows to drink, and potentially unhealthy for us to eat that beef.

-Grass-fed beef can go a long way towards addressing these problems – there’s obviously no need for huge fields of corn, so the fertiliser problem totally goes away.
+Grass-fed beef can go a long way towards addressing these problems – there’s obviously no need for huge fields of corn, so the fertilizer problem totally goes away.
 And since the cows are spread out and not crowded into filthy barns, they don’t need constant antibiotic treatment, so they don’t get antibiotic-resistant superbugs.